zubaer93/HA-Opensearch-Cluster-in-Kubernetes/README.md

       ![](/snapshots/cluster-health.png)

+      Here we can see we have 3 nodes available and 2 of those are data nodes.
+We can always change the number of master or data nodes by changing the replica count from deployment file.

       **In our cluster we are not using tls certificates and the security modules are disabled.
 Therefore there is no https communication between nodes and also no authorization.
+Also there is no data persistence in the cluster.
 So this setup is not ideal for production usage**

 ### Dashboard creation